vyedin/vyedin.github.io/pages/devtools.md

 description:
 ---

-In 2011, I joined a new startup [].
-We joined Microsoft in 2016 [].
-Below are some of the projects I'm most proud of.
+In 2011, I joined a new startup on a mission to make developing mobile apps fast, easy, and fun.
+We joined Microsoft in 2016 to help make it easier to build mobile apps with Visual Studio and .NET.
+Below are some of the projects I'm most proud of during my time at Xamarin/Microsoft.

 <br/>